14 Developer guide

 ./target/release/aspics devon

 You can build the code in two ways – debug and release.
 There’s a simple tradeoff – debug mode is fast to build, but slow to run.
 Release mode is slow to build, but fast to run.
-For the ASPICS codebase, since the input data is so large and the codebase so small, I’d recommend always using --release.
-If you want to use debug mode, just omit the flag.
+For the ASPICS codebase, since the input data is so large and the codebase so small, I’d recommend always using --release

-If you’re working on the Rust code outside of an IDE like VSCode, then you can check if the code compiles much faster by doing cargo check.
+If you’re working on the Rust code outside of an IDE like VSCode, then you can check if the code compiles much faster by doing cargo check

 14.4 Docker